Grab your chopsticks. We’re digging into well-loved dishes like char siew baos, chee cheong fun and egg tarts

 Ngee Ann City

 Tel: +65 6738 1238

 How does one improve the well-loved Dim Sum Treasures experience at Jade?
-Apart from elevating the dining affair with shades of robin blue and paintings of native birds donning the walls during the revamp last year, Jade’s chef Leong Chee Yeng and his team have expanded its offerings.
+Apart from elevating the dining affair with shades of robin blue and paintings of native birds donning the walls during the revamp in 2017, Jade’s chef Leong Chee Yeng and his team have expanded its offerings.

 1 Fullerton Square